metadew/iesi/docs/pages/deploy/gcp/apply-terraform-code.md

 After completion, the Terraform code will be assembled to `[workspace]/[instance]`

 Now, you can run Terraform as required to deploy your GCP infrastructure.
 However, remain careful not to destroy your Terraform state by running the assembly with the remove instance flag.
 For more information on Terraform state management, have a look [here](https://www.terraform.io/docs/commands/state/index.html).

+As a best practice, you can organize your state management using [Terraform backends](https://www.terraform.io/docs/backends/index.html).